dipunj/ScorePredictor/README.md

 # MachineLearning

-This repository hosts the programs for various machine learning problems that I have solved.
+This repository contains python3 code for solving the ScorePredictor machine learning problem.
-The problem Score-Predictor was my first problem and hence I didn't use library frameworks.
-Instead I wrote them my self in octave.
-Others (and hopefully in future as well) are written in python or other higher level programming languages.
+The problem Score-Predictor was my first learning problem and hence I didn't use library frameworks.
+Instead I wrote them by myself in *Octave*.
+Others (hopefully in future as well) are written in python or other higher level programming languages.

 --------------------------------------------------------------------------------
 <h3 align="center">